danbruder/everydayrust/content/blog/1-why/index.md

 ## Why use Rust at all?

 If you're here, you probably already know the value proposition of Rust.
 Their 2018 version slogan is "Empowering everyone to build reliable and efficient software."
+One of the most compelling aspects of the language is building reliable and maintainable software.

 ## Why use Rust for Web Development?

 ### What sort of stuff am I targeting here?